 - Ties which can not be broken as above are considered a "True Tie."

-If you are hosting your election online or with one of many Equal Vote approved tools, ties will be broken for you automatically in favor of the candidate who was more preferred or the candidate who was higher scoring whenever possible.
-If you are developing your own protocols for tie breakers we recommend you follow the protocols below.
+If you are hosting your election online or with one of many Equal Vote approved tools, ties will be broken for you automatically when possible.

 Q: What is a preference matrix and how do I read one?